 Foster Care.
-In accordance with 402(a)(3) of PRWORA, the State of New Mexico will operate a foster care and adoption assistance program under the state plan approved under Title IV-E of the Social Security Act and that the state will take action to ensure that children receiving assistance under title IV-E are eligible for medical assistance under Title XIX of the Social Security Act.
+In accordance with 402(a)(3) of PRWORA, the State of New Mexico will operate a foster care and adoption assistance program under the state plan approved under Title IV-E of the Social Security Act and that the state will take action to endure that children receiving assistance under title IV-E are eligible for medical assistance under Title XIX of the Social Security Act.

-State Agency Designation.
-In accordance with402(a)(4) of PRWORA, the Human Services Department is designated as the state agency with responsibility for administration and supervision of the Temporary Assistance for Needy Families (TANF) block grant in New Mexico.
+State Agency Designation: In accordance with 402(a)(4) of PRWORA, the Human Services Department is designated as the state agency with responsibility for administration and supervision of the Temporary Assistance for Needy Families (TANF) block grant in New Mexico.

-Consultation/Public Comment Period.
-In accordance with 402(a)(4) of PRWORA, the Department allowed a 45-day public comment period for this State Plan.
-The public comment period will begin on October 15, 2021, and ended at 5:00 pm on November 29, 2021.
-Notice of the proposed TANF State Plan comment period was published in the NM Register, the Albuquerque Journal and Sunshine Portal.
-The proposed TANF State Plan was available in written and electronic format throughout the comment period.
+Consultation/Public Comment Period, In accordance with 402(a)(4) of PRWORA, the Department allowed a 45-day public comment period for the State Plan.
+The public comment period will begin on XXXX, and end at 5:00 pm on XXXX.
+Notice of the proposed TANF State Plan was available in written and electronic format throughout the comment period.

 Equitable Access.
-In accordance with 402(a) (5) of PRWORA, during each of the fiscal years covered by this plan, the State of New Mexico will provide equitable access to assistance under the State program to each member of an Indian tribe who is domiciled in the State and who does not participate concurrently in both the State and Tribal TANF program.
+In accordance with 402(a)(5) of PRWORA, during each of the fiscal years covered by this plan, the State of New Mexico will provide equitable access to assistance under the State program to each member of an Indian tribe who is domiciled in the State and who does not participate concurrently in both the State and Tribal TANF program.

 Fraud and Abuse.
-In accordance with 402(a)(6) of PRWORA, the State of New Mexico has established and is enforcing standards and procedures to ensure against program fraud and abuse, including standards and procedures concerning nepotism, conflicts of interest among individuals responsible for the administration and supervision of the state's program, kickbacks and the use of political patronage.
+In accordance with 402(a)(6) of PRWORA the State of New Mexico has established and is enforcing standards and procedures to ensure against program fraud and abuse, including standards and procedures concerning nepotism, conflicts of interest among individuals responsible for the administration and supervision of the state's program, kickbacks and the use of political patronage.